What Is a URL and How Can I Get One for My Website?

 A core component of every URL is the domain name.

-URLs, on the other hand, provide instructions to your web browser where to look for the needed information.
+URLs, on the other hand, provide instructions to your web browser on where to look for the needed information.
 At the very least, a URL would outline which protocol should be used, which server should be contacted, and where on the server the necessary information is located.

 Conclusion